geekdave/ssaas/presentation.md

 Retry assertions if they fail, retry clicks if they don't work Retry tests themselves if they fail

+Important part: MOMENTUM
+Smoothing over better than giving up
+Not all problems require precision solutions

 ---

 background-image: url(convoy.jpg)